Private colleges can be a lot more affordable than you may think.

 Think about the quality of the education you'll receive.
 How will the choice you make help you start a career — and advance it later?
 And how will it impact you in other ways?
 The knowledge and skills gained at Minnesota's private colleges are exactly what employers seek.

 How much aid you can receive is something that becomes clear during a student's senior year, when financial aid has been calculated.
-But you can get some earlier estimates and advice, including from financial aid calculators and admission and financial aid offices at any of our institutions.
+But you can get some earlier estimates and advice, including from net price calculators and admission and financial aid offices at any of our institutions.